How to Declutter Your Life To Add More Value and Happiness

 Why You Should Declutter Your Life

-There are many reasons to declutter your life but the top of my list is the space it will leave for you to pursue what truly matters in your life.
+There are many reasons to declutter your life, but the top of my list is the space it will leave for you to pursue what truly matters.

 Decluttering your life just for the sake of it will not allow you to enjoy the benefits to their full potential.
-You must use decluttering your life to resolve known and possible unknown issues in your life.
+It would be best to use decluttering your life to resolve known and possible unknown issues.

-You must believe your home and life may be filled with unnecessary material stuff.
-Stuff that does not bring any real value or happiness in your life.
+It would be best if you believed your home and life might be filled with unnecessary material things that do not bring real value or happiness.

 Do you have stuff that takes up space and requires you to waste time and money storing and managing it?
 Are your closets, basement, attic, or garage filled with stuff causing your home to burst at the seams?